-ON THIS PAGE: You will find information about how many children learn they have craniopharyngioma each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with craniopharyngioma each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of children with this type of tumor, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with craniopharyngioma.
-Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor.
+Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor or longer-term survival rates.
 Learn more about understanding statistics .

 Statistics adapted from the Central Brain Tumor Registry of the United States and the National Cancer Institute.

 To continue reading this guide, use the menu on the side of your screen to select another section.